Ballymore Group: Other London developments

 In May 2017 it was announced that the group was working in partnership with the Hong Kong Chinese Kwok family, who are controlling shareholders in Sun Hung Kai Properties.
 In October 2018, it was reported that this joint venture would deliver a £1bn skyscraper scheme in the Isle of Dogs in London's docklands.
 The Millharbour Quarter will comprise 1,513 homes at Millwall Dock.
 Other Isle of Dogs projects include Baltimore Tower and Pan Peninsula.
 West of Millharbour, Ballymore's plans for a 51-storey residential tower at Cuba Street were withdrawn for fire safety reasons in January 2022 after London Fire Brigade raised concerns about its reliance on a single staircase for emergency exit.

-Further east in the Royal Docks area of Silvertown, Ballymore applied for planning permission in October 2021 to redevelop an industrial area off Thames Road, east of Thames Barrier Park and southwest of London City Airport; 1,610 new homes, ranging from three-storey townhouses to 15-18 storey apartment blocks are planned; if approved, construction will start in 2023, with completion in 2027.
+Further east in the Royal Docks area of Silvertown, Ballymore applied for planning permission in October 2021 to redevelop an industrial area off Thames Road, east of Thames Barrier Park and southwest of London City Airport; 1,610 new homes, ranging from three-storey townhouses to 15-18 storey apartment blocks are planned.
+Consent for the scheme, revised to 1,685 homes plus a school, commercial workspaces, a park, and retail and community spaces, was given in January 2026, with construction expected to start in 2027.

+Ballymore is also planning a 1,700-home development spanning 5.26ha at Knights Road (situated to the west of Lyle Park, Riverscape and Royal Wharf) in west Silvertown, which was approved by Newham Council in April 2026.